KristianLyng/varnishfoo/chapter-1.rst

 I am writing this in my spare time, I retain full ownership of the material.
 For now, the material is available under a Creative Commons "CC-BY-SA-NC" license.
-The NC-clause will likely be temporary, and I want to clarify that it is NOT meant to indicate that you can't read this book at work.
+The NC-part of that license will be removed when I feel the material has matured enough and the time is right.
+To clarify, the "non-commercial" clause is aimed at people wanting to sell the book or use it in commercial training (or similar) - it is not intended to prevent you from reading the material at work.

 Target audience and format
 --------------------------